-A team that is autonomous is best able to examine and increase its own velocity to optimize value creation.
+A team that is autonomous is best able to examine and increase its own velocity (see Notes on Velocity) to optimize value creation.
 Extending the Value Stream metaphor, water flowing downhill can cut its own channel to find the fastest and most efficient path down the mountain.

 Autonomy should extend in the opposite direction in the long term as well, so the whole Value Stream becomes an autonomous entity.
 Toyota has gathered the production of virtually every conceivable automotive component under a single confederation umbrella.
 Supply chain management across the entire enterprise ties it together as an autonomous unit.

 Jens Østergaard observes that this is the “heart of Scrum.”
-It is central to Scrum’s effectiveness; without it, it’s hard to argue that it is even possible to do Scrum.
+It is central to Scrum’s effectiveness; without it, it is hard to argue that it is even possible to do Scrum.
 And Jeff Sutherland writes (with emphasis on “pillars of Scrum” and “dramatic”) (, pp. 23-4):

 One of the pillars of Scrum is that once the Team makes its commitment, any additions or changes must be deferred until the next Sprint.
 This means that if halfway through the Sprint the Product Owner decides there is a new item he or she would like the Team to work on, he cannot make the change until the start of the next Sprint.
 If an external circumstance appears that significantly changes priorities, and means the Team would be wasting its time if it continued working, the Product Owner or the team can terminate the Sprint.
 The Team stops, and a new Sprint Planning meeting initiates a new Sprint.
 The disruption of doing this is usually great; this serves as a disincentive for the Product Owner or team to resort to this dramatic decision.